-Fremantle Stuff > Buildings > 4-16 Adelaide St
+Fremantle Stuff > buildings > 4-16 Adelaide Street

 Adelaide St is one of the earliest streets of Fremantle, appearing in the 1833 survey.
 It is named for Queen Adelaide, consort of William IV.